thomasjpfan/mltome/README.rst

 mltome
 ======

-A collection of Mtools that builds on Python ML frameworks.
+A collection of ML tools that builds on Python ML frameworks.
 The API of these tools are **not** stable!

 .. image:: https://circleci.com/gh/thomasjpfan/mltome.svg?style=shield
     :target: https://circleci.com/gh/thomasjpfan/mltome